nastea1/Flipper/README.md

-# Flipper files dump, my personal stuff, use at your own risk.
+# Flipper file dump,

+my personal stuff, use at your own risk.